-Do carbs raise my blood sugar level?
+Do carbs raise my child's blood sugar level?

-In most cases, carbs do raise your blood sugar levels.
+In most cases, carbs do raise blood sugar levels.
 Simple carbs do it more quickly than complex carbs.
-So, you use simple carbs to treat low blood sugar levels.
-Complex carbs may make your blood sugar levels go up slowly over time.
+So, use simple carbs to treat low blood sugar levels.
+Complex carbs may make blood sugar levels go up slowly over time.

-Eating carbs along with protein and fat can slow down how quickly you absorb the carbs.
+Eating carbs along with protein and fat can slow down how quickly your child absorbs the carbs.
 It can cause higher blood sugar levels over a number of hours.